-High-speed internet is an important inclusion in every new home or business.
+Fast internet services are an important inclusion in every new home or business.

-With the increasing demand for connected properties, it’s important for cablers to become familiar with new technologies and the specific cabling requirements for the nbn™ network - not only to stay up to date with the industry, but to avoid delays or additional building or cabling expenses for the property owner that can occur when installation isn’t done right the first time.
+With the increasing demand for connected properties, it’s important for cablers to become familiar with the new technologies and specific cabling requirements for the nbn™ access network – to stay up to date with the industry, avoid delays, and to avoid additional building or cabling expenses for the property owner that can occur when installation isn’t done right the first time.

 In-home cabling is strongly recommended as it allows property owners to choose the location of nbn™ supplied equipment and may improve connectivity and data speeds within the premises.

-You must be a registered cabler to perform in-home cabling work for a home or business owner connecting to the nbn™ network and all cabling work must adhere to nbn standards and in accordance with Australian Standards AS/CA S009 2013.
+Only registered cablers can perform in-home cabling work for a home or business owner connecting to the nbn™ access network.
+All cabling work must adhere to nbn standards and in accordance with Australian Standards AS/CA S009 2013.

 Registered cablers are listed on the Australian Registered Cablers (ARC) website*.

-The first step for all registered cablers is to speak with the developer or builder you’re working with to check if they have applied to have the nbn™ network installed.
-All applications with nbn would have been provided an application reference number (ACYA number).
+The first step for all registered cablers is to speak with the developer or builder you’re working with to check if they have applied to have the nbn™ access network installed.
+All applications with nbn would have been provided an application reference (ACYA) number.

-If the developer or builder isn’t sure, you can contact us for assistance.
+If the developer or builder isn’t sure, you can contact nbn for assistance.

 You should check with the developer or builder which technology from the nbn™ Multi-Technology Mix (MTM) is being installed at the new development.
 As the installation of each technology is different, you will need to refer to the specific cabling guidelines below before you start the installation process.

-If the developer or builder is unsure what nbn™ network technology is being installed, please contact us with the application reference number (ACYA number) for assistance.
+If the developer or builder is unsure what nbn™ access network technology is being installed, please contact nbn with the application reference (ACYA) number for assistance.

-If the premises is already connected to the nbn™ network, ask the property owner to contact their phone or internet service provider to check which MTM is being used.
+If the premises is already connected to the nbn™ access network, ask the property owner to contact their phone or internet provider to check which MTM is being used.

-It’s important that registered cablers and builders talk to property owners about what telecommunications services they may want in their property, as this provides guidance on where nbn™ supplied equipment, phone and data outlets should be located.
-Keep in mind when planning an in-home cabling solution that installation will vary depending on nbn™ network technology and that some safety-critical devices such as medical alarms, fire alarms and lift emergency phones may not be compatible with the nbn™ network^.
+It’s important that registered cablers and builders talk to property owners about what phone and internet services they may want in their property, as this provides guidance on where nbn™ supplied equipment, phone and data outlets should be located.
+Keep in mind when planning an in-home cabling solution that installation will vary depending on the nbn™ access network technology available to the property, and that some safety-critical devices such as medical alarms, fire alarms and lift emergency phones may not be compatible with the nbn™ access network^.